 So what should a Project Manager do when he gets the proverbial punch in the face?

-Here’s a story to help illustrate.
+Here’s a story to help illustrate:

-In a recent product development project that I managed here at KT, I started off doing what all good project managers do.
+In a recent product development project that I managed here at Kepner-Tregoe, I started off doing what all good project managers do.
 I created a project statement, developed objectives, created a work breakdown structure, got my resources assigned, and set up a schedule.
 This project was one of many I was managing and required only a moderate portion of my time over a three month period, so it wasn’t sophisticated stuff.
 So far so good, right?

 At this point, everyone was nodding their heads that they knew what to do, and we set off to get it done.
 But shortly into implementation, I got the sense things weren’t so good.
 A few of my teammates questioned the project objectives, seemed stressed out about deadlines, and weren’t sure some deliverables could even be achieved.
-Well, here was one of those punches that Iron Mike was mentioning.
+Well, here was one of those punches that “Iron Mike” was talking about!

 I called a meeting to figure out what was going on.
 The first ten minutes were a mess: Lots of issues were being brought up, we were bouncing between three or four topics, and it was getting a bit heated!
 Uh oh.